5G spectrum positions offer a roadmap for regulators

 5G will support significantly faster mobile broadband speeds.
 The technology will also help enable the full potential of the Internet of Things.

 From virtual reality and autonomous cars, to the industrial internet and smart cities, 5G will be at the heart of the future of communications.
 Today’s most popular mobile applications – including on-demand video – also stand to benefit from 5G by ensuring continued growth and quality.

 The mobile industry, academic institutions and international standards-making bodies are busily developing the technologies that will be central to 5G.
 Despite that, the success of the services will also be heavily reliant on national governments and regulators.

 Most notably, the speed, reach and quality of 5G services will be heavily dependent on governments and regulator support.
 Also, they need to provide timely access to the right amount and type of spectrum, and under the right conditions.

-The GSMA’s key positions are:
+The GSMA’s 5G spectrum positions are:

 2. 5G needs spectrum within three key frequency ranges to deliver widespread coverage and support all use cases.
 The three ranges are: Sub-1 GHz, 1-6 GHz and above 6 GHz.